 Orange County Surf SC’s Platini Soaf — 2017 Girls Far West Region Youth Coach of the Year

-This January, United Soccer Coaches Coach Of the Year awards will be presented in Philadelphia at the 71st convention.
-Orange County Surf SC’s Platini Soaf has earned the 2017 Girls Far West Region Youth Coach of the Year.
+in January of 2018, the United Soccer Coaches presented to Orange County Surf SC’s Platini Soaf the 2017 Girls Far West Region Youth Coach of the Year.

-It is with great pleasure that I interviewed Platini Soaf for this article in the series on What’s Right & What’s Wrong in American Soccer — and have the chance to personally congratulate him as the recipient of this prestigious and well-deserved award.
+It is with great pleasure that I interviewed Platini Soaf for this article in the series on What’s Right & What’s Wrong in American Soccer.

 Soaf is a long time champion of player development and although he may be best known for coaching World Cup winner and Olympic Gold medalist U.S. Women’s National Team player Rachel Buehler Van Hollebeke when she played at Surf SC as a youth and Amy Rodriguez privately, this is a coach who seeks greatness from all his players.